Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Method and models

 \section{Method and models}

 We use a hydrodynamic Lagrangian nova evolution code to simulate multiple consecutive nova eruptions resulting from the accretion of helium.
 This code was originally designed to produce nova eruptions as the result of accretion of Solar-like material and is described in detail in \cite{Prikov1995}, \cite{Yaron2005}, \cite{Epelstain2007}, and \cite{Hillman2015}.
 We replace the hydrogen with helium as the accreted material (as explained in \cite{Hillman2016}) in order to suit our goal of determining the amount of helium a WD can retain before triggering a TNR.
+We do not impose a separate, super-Eddington wind prescription during the eruption phase.

 We carried out a series of simulations of consecutive helium nova eruptions, on the surface of carbon-oxygen (in equal parts) WD models with initial masses of $0.65$, $0.70$, $0.80$ and $1.0M_\odot$ at an initial core temperature ($T_{\rm c}$) of 30MK.
 We chose two models with an initial $T_{\rm c}$ of 45MK to assess the robustness of the results and the extent of the influence of the initial $T_{\rm c}$ and found it to have a minor shift on the 30MK results.
 We explored the entire feasible range of helium accretion rates ($10^{-10}-10^{-4}M_\odot \rm yr^{-1}$).
 Each initial $M_{\rm WD}$ model was given a constant accretion rate ($\dot{M}_{\rm acc}$) and allowed to run uninterrupted.